AnaNSi-research/FederatedLearningBlockchain/README.md

 * storage capacity issues

 Thus, they share just the model weights they obtain from each federated learning round.
-Then they upload the weights on the blockchain (actually the weights are store on IPFS and what is loaded in the blockchain is just the hash of the weights) that will be aggregated together and so on so forth.
+Then they upload the weights on the blockchain (actually the weights are stored on IPFS and what is loaded in the blockchain is just the hash of the weights) that will be aggregated together and so on so forth.

 ## Setup
 This setup is just for a simulation